Generative AI consulting

 However, if a task or subtask could be done with something simpler than a large language model, I would recommend to replace the generative AI with the simpler alternative for that task.
 If your system must categorise documents daily into five categories, this can easily be done with a Naive Bayes model.

-Can we use generative AI to generate training data?
+Can we use generative AI to label training data, or even to generate entirely synthetic datasets?

 Conclusion